linkel/super-eureka/README.md

 ## Changelog
 ### Version 0.0.1
+- 2018-09-20 - scrape.py now grabs information on all the strike prices instead of just the ones near the money
 - 2018-09-19 - Added support for scraping Jan 2019 calls.
 - 2018-09-14 - plotter.py successfully plots data.
 - 2018-09-13 - SQLite3 online.
 - 2018-09-12 - Scraper is scraping.
-Poops into a CSV file.
+Plops data into a CSV file.

 ## To Do
-- Allow user input on selection of expiry dates to scrape.
+- [ ] Allow user input on selection of expiry dates to scrape.
-- Scrape calls that are not near the money as well.
+- [x] Scrape calls that are not near the money as well.
-- Scrape puts.
+- [ ] Scrape puts.
-- Allow plotting volume and IV.
+- [ ] Allow plotting volume and IV.
+- [ ] Allow selection of which expiry dates to plot in plotter.py